shift7-ch/katta-docs/OVERVIEW.md

   like [S3 Versioning](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Versioning.html); the user will have access to their vaults in Katta Client by [Bookmarks](https://docs.cyberduck.io/cyberduck/bookmarks/).
 So the information required to create such bookmarks is contained in this section of the encrypted `vault.uvf` file (which is also stored encrypted in the Katta Server for convenience).

+The contents of `vault.vuf` contain the information required to create a [bookmark](https://docs.cyberduck.io/cyberduck/bookmarks/) for the vault in the Katta Client.
+The contents of `vault.uvf` comes from the following sources:

+* storage profile (value or allowed values for user selection)
+* user input (e.g. vault name) or user selection (e.g. S3 region or automatic access grant) at vault creation
+* generated (key material)

 ### Katta Roles